 ProjectSettings directories to the system.
 The

-Library directory should be completely ignored - when using external version control, it's only a local cache of imported assets.
+Library directory should be completely ignored - when using .meta files, it’s only a local cache of imported assets.

 When creating new assets, make sure both the asset itself and the associated